 Top Tip: Decide what you need and what you currently use before you decide which model to get.

 There are so many types and styles of vacuum, but broadly speaking you can get three main ones:

-- Handheld – think a small, very lightweight model which you’d use for your car or around the kitchen.
+- Rechargeable Hand-held vacuum – think a small, very lightweight model which you’d use for your car or around the kitchen.

 - Upright – usually a more powerful vacuum with a large head and a long shaft so you can move around your home without bending over.
 This is the traditional kind of vacuum cleaner.

 - 2-in-1 – as the name implies, this type can morph into either a hand-held or an upright vacuum.
 They are versatile but usually cost more.
 This is becoming the most common model, especially with cordless electric so you can easily move outside or to your car with the hand-held section.

 As mentioned previously, outright power is not as important as it used to be because manufacturers have improved the technology and therefore efficiency of how good vacuums are at picking up debris with less power to use.

 ]However, there are still some big differences between the power outputs of cordless and corded machines.
 Power is measured in Watts, which is well explained here .